fmichel

 WheatGenomicsSLKG, Wheat Genomics Scientific Literature Knowledge Graph.
 2023. github sparql DOI

 ISSA visualization and search web application: Franck MICHEL, Youssef Mekouar (2022).
-Github: visu and backend
+Visualization: github DOI.
+Backend: github DOI

 ISSA Processing Pipeline: Anna Bobasheva, Franck MICHEL (2022). github DOI